Is it Lane Splitting Legal in my State?

 On January 1st, 2017, California’s pro-lane splitting Bill, AB-51 went live.
 Technically speaking, the subject of riding a motorcycle between two rows of traffic on Californian roads has always been a gray area.

 Neither legal nor illegal, the California Highway Patrol (CHP) used their discretionary powers to determine whether it was being used or abused on a case-by-case basis.
-In 2015, the Department of Motor Vehicles (DMV) and the CHP published their safe strategy documents on the subject.
+In 2015, the Department of Motor Vehicles (DMV) and the CHP published its safe strategy documents on the subject.
 At this point, the chain lube hit the proverbial fan.

 One out of California’s 39 million residents wrote to the Office of Administrative Law complaining that the CHP had exceeded its authority by issuing such guidelines.
 Subsequently, both agencies withdrew the text and web versions.